 - Uniform criteria for the final evaluation.
 For any interview process, you should create a universal criterion (and process) to evaluate all applicants fairly.
-There are multiple rating systems you can use, ranging from “yes or no” and “poor to great” scales to a numerical range (e.g., 1 to 10).
+There are multiple rating systems you can use, ranging from “yes or no” and “poor to great” scales to a numerical range (e.g., one to 10).
 You should use this criterion for individual questions and the final assessment.
 You may want to adjust the value of certain questions for interviewers to provide more weight to certain aspects than others.
 For example, because a major component of an engineer’s job is technical, more weight may be assigned to technical assessments and/or interviewers who understand the technical aspects of the job.

 - Final decision maker.
 There should be multiple people in the interview process to have a diverse set of viewpoints.
 However, there does need to be one person who ultimately determines which applicant is hired.
 In most businesses, that person is either a founder, an executive, a member of the HR leadership team, or the employee’s direct supervisor.
 In the case of hiring an engineer, you may consider giving that position to the most technical person on your team since they are most likely to understand the job responsibilities.

 Once a hiring decision is made, you can present your chosen candidate with an offer letter that lists the benefits of accepting the position with your company.
 For help with creating an effective offer, please see our guide to offer letters with a free template for you to use.
 Typical offer letters generally include job title, start date, salary, and bonus or commission structure, if applicable.